boldport/pcbmode/docs/source/shapes.rst

   ``stroke`` or ``fill``: style of the shape stroke-width (optional; default depends on sheet; ignored unless ``style`` is ``stroke``)
   float: stroke width
+buffer-to-pour (optional; defaults to global setting)
+  float: custom buffer from shape to copper pour; 0 for no buffer